Typist01/sparta-simulator/README.md

 - If a client does collect enough trainees from the bench within a year, they will leave happy and return the next year with the same requirement.

 **SOLUTION**
-We completed the tasks the where issued.
+We completed the tasks that where issued.
 New trainees get put on a waiting list and the oldest trainees on the waiting list have a higher priority!
 The main issue here is that the trainees were not distributed equally across all centers.
 The main way we fixed this issue was the use of the debugger and the help of out fellow colleagues.